digital-work-lab/handbook/docs/lab_basics/onboarding.md

 ## Welcome to the Otto-Friedrich-University Bamberg!
 We are pleased to welcome you as a new member of our team.
 This handbook has been developed to help you get started smoothly in your new position.
 It contains important information and resources to help you settle in quickly and succeed in your role at the University.
 Please read the handbook thoroughly and do not hesitate to ask questions or request support:

 ### Before your first day at work
-- [ ] I have received the welcome letter by post
+- [ ] You have received the welcome letter by post
-- [ ] I have made contact with my new mentor who is introducing me to the company
+- [ ] You have made contact with your new mentor who is introducing you to the team
-- [ ] I have already tried a Schlenkerla Rauchbier so that I have an icebreaker for my first conversations :joy:
+- [ ] You have explored Bamberg and got to know a few new places where you can spend some time after work
+ Optional: In case you're interested in the local beer culture, you could try an authentic Schlenkerla Rauchbier and get to to know a few new people.
+It's also a nice icebreaker for your first few conversations :joy:

-### My first day at work
+### Your first day at work
-- [ ] I take my university card to work
+- [ ] You took your University Card to work
 - First, you will meet with your mentor, who will guide you through your first day.
-- [ ] I received my personal induction plan from my mentor
+- [ ] You received your personal induction plan from my mentor
 1. Introduction to the University:
 	- Overview of the University, its history, mission and values
 	- Organisational structure and departments